rrumale/multitenant_indepth/manage-app/manage-app.md

    }
    ```

-   For more information see [documentation](http://docs.oracle.com/database/122/ADMIN/administering-application-containers-with-sql-plus.htm) .you will see there is a lot of detail about this functionality.
+   For more information see [documentation](http://docs.oracle.com/database/122/ADMIN/administering-application-containers-with-sql-plus.htm).
+You will see there is a lot of detail about this functionality.

 ##  **Step 3:** Creating an User Application